do-me/fast-instagram-scraper/README.md

 The Torpy-logic applied here unfortunately doesn't work to scrape all post information as one needs to be logged in.
 The amount of requests will be associated with the account which gets blocked no matter where from.
 Hence Torpy cannot be used for [Simple Instagram Scraper](https://github.com/do-me/Simple-Instagram-Scraper).

 ## Idea
 Use one tor end node to get as many requests as possible.
 Experience tells: a normal end node can do 15-40 requests (each one 50 posts) waiting around 10 seconds each time.
-Let's do the math: if you got a good node, you'll get 40x50 posts in 400 seconds which gives you a rate of 5 posts per second or even faster if you just want to <500 posts.
+Let's do the math: if you got a good node, you'll get 40x50 posts in 400 seconds which gives you a rate of 5 posts per second or even faster if you just want to scrape <500 posts.

 ## Jupyter Version
 You will find detailed information in the notebook.